dr-riz/interviews/paytm/WeblogChallenge-master/README.md

 2. Predict the session length for a given IP [only]

 *Discussion: Ask is to predict the session length (regression) given one feature only, namely ip address.
+My peers actually build a model \[1,2\].
+I hold a different view.
 An ip address is (near) unique.
 We need features to generalize to train a regression model.
 For example, received_bytes is a generalizable and a numeric feature.
 In this example, the intuition is if the size of the request received from the client is large, so will be the session length or duration.

 *Unless, an ip address is a proxy to a generalizable feature such as population of the city where the traffic is coming from, for example.
 This merits investigation and left as future work.